Here’s a step by step guide on everything you need to know about psychedelic assisted therapy.

 Psychedelic therapy is low-risk if administered in a clinical setting.
 Some substances like MDMA or psilocybin can raise blood pressure or body temperature.
 But not enough for medical concerns.
 Most of the danger comes from the unknown chemical makeup if sourced from the underground and not a licensed professional, where you can be assured of the real thing.

 It’s also important to remember that psychedelics can alter one’s sense of time and reality.
-Even distort or intensify perceptions.
-On their own the effects aren't harmful, but the presence of a doctor ensures a safe experience.
+They can even distort or intensify perceptions.
+On their own the effects aren’t harmful, but the presence of a doctor ensures a safe experience.